rabithole/Robert-Kulp/README.md

 	- It cannot upload a blob.

 ## Guidr Trip Bugs
-- New trip page needs to be refreshed to show updated trip
-- Single trip description needs to be refreshed after being updated
-- Trips list needs refresh to update.
 - Database resets periodically.
 Unsure of the time frame.
 - Unmounted component error, Can't update state.
 - Make check boxes work or remove the check boxes.
 - rabithole.com/#/ Look into #/...
-- Title the guidr project and fix the title placement in the modueles.
 - Make the time stamp human readable.